 Singer and multi-instrumentalist Anna Tam gives traditional British songs her own loving personal twist.
-She sings with a clear bright voice and accompanies herself on a selection of ancient string instruments including the nyckelharpa, viola da gamba and whatever else she can find.
+She sings with a clear bright voice and accompanies herself on a selection of traditional and historical string instruments including the nyckelharpa, viola da gamba, hurdy gurdy, cello, piano and whatever else she can find.
 Her approach to the folk tradition is centred in the stories the songs tell and the people who lived them.
-Aside from her solo performances she has also worked with many groups, most notably touring internationally and recording with the Mediaeval Baebes between 2013 and 2016.
-Her current project is Wilde Roses, a duo with singer and recorder player Emily Ovenden, in which they are exploring the Medieval and Renaissance folk traditions and 16th century Broadside Ballads.

 Anna lives on her beautiful boat just outside London gaining inspiration from the woods and the river.